mintlayer/mintlayer-core/wasm-wrappers/README.md

 ## Basic wasm bindings for mintlayer

-This module has different functionalities of mintlayer compiled into wasm for various purposes, primarily interfacing with other systems and languages without having to rewrite code.
+This module has different basic functionalities of mintlayer compiled into wasm for various purposes, primarily interfacing with other systems and languages without having to rewrite code.

 ##### Note: This was tested on x86_64 Linux, and may not work on other platforms.
 It didn't work on M1 Mac directly (particularly the build.
 A pre-built wasm binary works fine on a browser, see below for more information).